JeissonArcadio778/front-essentials/CSS/README.md

     2. Specificity :
     3. Sources order :

-    Where I can see the specificity: in the console.
+    Where can I see the specificity? in the console.
 If u see, u can determinate what kind of select you are using.

 # Combinators: